 So how do you prepare your safety for a trip?

 - First research.
 Find out all you can on the place and the trail you are doing.
-For example what do you expect from the weather?
+For example, what do you expect from the weather?
 When would it be the best and safest time of the year to go there?
 Is the place safe for your kind of travel?

 - Train.
 Get your body in the best physical and mental shape you can before leaving.
 Far too often I see people with injuries that could have been prevented by simply conditioning their bodies to what you are trying to make it do.
 Explore different ways of getting into shape.
 For me, as most of my adventures are walking, my training is walking (with a weighted pack on) and on different types of terrain, cycling, Pilates, swimming.
 I try to condition my whole body.
-I want to go and enjoy my journey as much as I can not be suffering in pain.
+I want to go and enjoy my journey as much as I cannot be suffering in pain.

 - Learn your basic First aid.
-Do you know what to do if you broke an ankle in the middle of no where?
+Do you know what to do if you broke an ankle in the middle of nowhere?
 Got bitten by a snake?
 Suffering from exhaustion?
 Blisters?
 Are you equip with the correct first aid kit?
-Things like carrying a thermal emergency blanket?
+Things like carrying a thermal emergency blanket.
 Got all the right medication?
-Do investigate, Google or perhaps take a short course.
+Do investigate, Google, or perhaps take a short course.
 Knowledge is power.
 If you have even the basic knowledge this could make a huge difference in the outcome of your journey and between surviving or not.

 - Keep your important documents etc on you!
 Also get a photocopy of your passport and before leaving, go to your local embassy get it officially stamped and signed.
 If for whatever reason you passport is lost or stolen your official photocopy could help with a lot of hassle on proving who you are and replacing it.
-Don’t store it with your passport it will defeat the purpose if both are missing.
+Do not store it with your passport it will defeat the purpose if both are missing.

 There are always more tips I could add but the best tip of all is.